Golden Globes Makes History With Record Three Female Director Nominations

-This year’s Golden Globes took a leap forward in representation terms with women landing three of the five nods in the Best Director Motion Picture field.
+This year’s Golden Globes took a leap forward in representation terms with women landing three of the five noms in the Best Director Motion Picture field.

 Prior to 2021, only six women had ever been nominated for the ceremony’s director award: Ava DuVernay in 2015, Kathryn Bigelow in 2010 and 2013, Sofia Coppola in 2004, and Barbra Streisand back in 1984 (Streisand remains the only winner).